wmutschl/Computational-Macroeconomics/README.md

 ### Goals

+* understand and get comfortable with the algebra of New Keynesian models
+* practice Dynare with the New Keynesian model
 * understand and replicate preprocessing and steady-state computations in MATLAB
 * understand and start using numerical optimizers

 ### To Do

+* [x] watch [Algebra of New Keynesian Models with Calvo price rigidities](https://youtu.be/oEf9bc9_qxw) on YouTube
 * [x] watch the (very short) videos:
   * [Introduction to Optimization: What is Optimization](https://youtu.be/Q2dewZweAtU)
   * [Introduction To Optimization: Objective Functions and Decision Variables](https://youtu.be/AoJQS10Ewn4)